 Winter days are often accompanied by rain, so make those rainy days at least a bit brighter by protecting your pet against constant rain.
 Many pet owners aren't aware that there are special dog raincoats made for pets to keep them protected from acidic rain or simply to keep them warm and dry during walks.

-Most dog raincoats are made entirely out of polyester which is highly water-resistant and with an added reflective strip in the back which provides extra security and visibility.
+Most dog raincoats are made entirely out of polyester which is highly water-resistant and with an added reflective strip in the back that provides extra security and visibility.
 Your pet being clearly visible during dark times of the day or in strong rain is particularly important.

 7. Waterproof Winter Dog Boots

-When the temperatures drop, you want dog booties that will keep your dog's paws protected, have a good grip (for ice and snow) and keep the feet warm.
+When the temperatures drop, you want dog booties that will keep your dog's paws protected, have a good grip (for ice and snow), and keep the feet warm.
 There are special winter dog boots that will perfectly compliment the dog's poncho and ensure that your pup makes it through long walks without getting a single hair wet.
-The boots have straps that ensure that they won’t slip off the dog’s feet, will provide good grip for slippery surface and are exceptionally easy to put on and take off.
+The boots have straps that ensure that they won’t slip off the dog’s feet, will provide a good grip for slippery surfaces, and are exceptionally easy to put on and take off.

-Anti-slip soles on dog winter boots give the pet stability and protection from thorns, sharp rocks and other hazards.
-The boots are completely water resistant and keep your pup’s paws warm while freeing you from having to wipe them after every walk.
+Anti-slip soles on dog winter boots give the pet stability and protection from thorns, sharp rocks, and other hazards.
+The boots are completely water-resistant and keep your pup’s paws warm while freeing you from having to wipe them after every walk.

 Winters can be problematic for both people and animals, but being unable to voice their concerns, our pets rely on us for keeping them warm during these cold periods.
 Regardless of whether your dog will be staying indoors or wandering through the cold, make sure that he is adequately equipped and that he never lacks protection and care.